polkadot-developers/docs-sandbox/source/docs/main-docs/02-fundamentals/architecture.md

 Although a lot of core runtime development can be enabled with FRAME and its related primitives, FRAME is not the only system for developing Substrate based blockchains.

+## Native and Wasm runtimes

+Considered an optimization to Substrate, the native runtime is especially useful for development and testing environments.
+It is optional in the sense that production chains don't need to rely on native builds.
+The Wasm runtime on the other hand is not optional.
+A chain's Wasm binary is embedded in the client at compile time and required for any [chain specification](./todo).
+It is possible to skip the Wasm runtime compilation for developement purposes.
+However, launching a chain without one will cause the the chain will panic.
+Being a core component to Substrate's design, it provides the possibility for on-chain upgradability and relay chain validation.

+There are ongoing discussions about removing the native runtime altogether.
+Refer to this open [issue](https://github.com/paritytech/substrate/issues/7288) for more details.

+Here are some reasons why using a native runtime could be desired:

+- For development and testing, native runtimes have better debugging support, while Wasm runtimes are more difficult to debug.
+- Native execution is faster than Wasm execution and more efficient on slower hardware.

+However:

+- The Wasm runtime is required in all Substrate chains.
+- The Wasm runtime is the canonical encoding of the chains' state transition functions, which implies that something that isn't supported by a Wasm runtime won't be supported by the native runtime.
+- In production, on-chain upgrades can only be done with Wasm runtimes.

 ## Next steps